-Participant recruitment & data collection
+3.4.1 Participant recruitment and data collection

-The participants were recruited by the Aptis examiner manager following a competitive application process.
+Participants were recruited by the Aptis examiner manager following a competitive application process.
 The training was conducted in October 2014 and following the completion of the training, the raters completed the accreditation training.
 All rating data were collected by the Aptis examiner manager, while the questionnaire results were captured automatically by the SurveyMonkey system.
 Only 10 participants in each group completed the online questionnaire.

 Only some slight differences in procedures occurred during data collection.
-Firstly,he online group had received their results of the accreditation ratings before completing the questionnaire while the face-to-face group received them afterwards.
-Secondly, the face-to-face group got training on SecureMarker before accreditation (during the training workshop) and the online group got the training after accreditation.
+Firstly, the online group had received their results of the accreditation ratings before completing the questionnaire while the face-to-face group received them afterwards.
+Secondly, the face-to-face group received training on SecureMarker before accreditation (during the training workshop) and the online group received it after accreditation.